 Enter: The Whole30

-After just 3 days of removing non-compliant foods from our son’s diet, his behavior stopped.
+After just 3 days of removing non-compatible foods from our son’s diet, his behavior stopped.
 Stopped.
 By Day 7 we had a completely different kid.
 On Day 9 I canceled the appointment with the Occupational Therapist I had set up before we started the Whole30.

 By Day 30 we were crying tears of gratitude.